AlexyZheng/vscode-terminal-mover/README.md

 # terminal-mover

-Automatically Moves VS code terminal instance from bottom panel to main editor panel uponstartup
+Automatically Moves VS code terminal instance from bottom panel to main editor panel uponstartup, if there is no terminal instance in the main panel